1098-T Frequently Asked Questions

 Charges and fees associated with room, board, student activities, athletics, insurance, non-required equipment, transportation, and similar personal, living, or family expenses are not qualified charges.

 The tuition and fees portion of the student abroad program fee is deemed as qualified tuition for the purposes of determining education tax credits; however, personal expenses and fees for costs such as room and board, insurance, medical expenses, transportation and similar living or family expenses are excluded from the definition of “tuition and related expense”.

 If your student was enrolled in either of these programs and had qualified charges that were paid during the calendar year, the University of Minnesota is required to provide the 1098-T form.
 High school students are not precluded from these tax benefits.
 Please consult your tax advisor to determine whether claiming these benefits at this point in time works to your advantage or whether you should claim these benefits when the student enrolls as a full-time student.

 If you are classified as a Non Resident Alien as defined by the IRS and are coded as such in the University of Minnesota student records system, you will not be sent a 1098-T form.
 Please contact the IRS or your personal tax preparer for assistance.

 A 1098-T form is not meant to give student status certification.
-If you were not billed for qualified tuition and fees or those qualified charges were less than the scholarships/grants you received, you will not be sent a 1098-T form.
+If you did not pay for qualified tuition and fees, you will not be sent a 1098-T form.

 Please contact the IRS or your personal tax preparer for assistance or review the information at irs.gov/pub/irs-pdf/p970.pdf.